-The Sales Funnel to you getting a new job is basically four stages:
+The Sales Funnel to you getting a new job is basically five stages:

-- Your Covering Letter makes the recruiter read your CV
+- Your Covering Letter is so good the recruiter bothers to read your CV

-- The skills and abilities on your CV match what the recruiter wants and you’re called in for an interview
+- The skills and abilities in the rest of your CV match what the recruiter wants and they call you for interview

 - The interview is amazing because you did your homework and they offer you the job